 Maintaining an effective TACCP system requires continuous documentation and active tracking of critical points to watch out for threats.
 There’s also a need to be aware of new threats that may impact the business.

 Dependence on paper records and manual documentation, however, can hinder the effective implementation of TACCP.
-Spending too much time manually recording data and reviewing paperwork is superfluous to the effort of building an effective food defence.
+Spending too much time manually recording data and reviewing paperwork is counterproductive to building an effective food defense.

-iAuditor, the world’s #1 mobile auditing app, can assist in implementing a paperless and effective TACCP process that allows you to immediately work on risks and threats found even while conducting assessments.
-All completed assessment reports are automatically saved online with unlimited cloud storage and access.
-Easily login to your online dashboard to access and print your reports, view threat trends, photo evidence and key findings.
+SafetyCulture (formerly iAuditor) can assist in implementing a paperless and effective TACCP process that allows you to immediately work on risks and threats found even while conducting assessments.
+All completed assessment reports are automatically saved online with unlimited cloud storage capacity and access.
+Easily login to your online dashboard to access and print your reports, view threat trends, photo evidence, and key findings.

-To save you time, we have digitized below TACCP templates to help you identify threats to food safety. iAuditor templates are 100% customizable so you can better fit them to your business needs.
+To save you time, we have digitized TACCP templates to help you identify threats to food safety.
+SafetyCulture templates are 100% customizable so you can better fit them to your business needs.

 This food manufacturing audit template follows GMP based on 21 CFR Part 110 and can be used as a guide when conducting food manufacturing audits.
 Operations Managers can use this as a guide to:

 - Ensure that workers are trained on proper sanitary procedures and that equipment and process & controls follow GMP.

 - Securely save your completed reports in the cloud and track overall audit score performance

 This food safety checklist can help ensure that food is properly prepared and protected from contamination.
 Managers can use this as an aid to look for possible risks in food safety.
 Use this as a guide to: